November 11, 2025 (4mo ago) — last updated February 24, 2026 (20d ago)

 Your Path Forward: From Stuck to Unstoppable

-Understanding how to get unstuck is an inside-out job.
+Getting unstuck is an inside-out job.
 Start with honest self-awareness, use tools like Dan Millman’s system and the Life Purpose App for clarity, and take small, intentional steps that feel right for you.

 You don’t have to do this alone.
-Join a mastermind or a growth-focused group for accountability and fresh perspectives.
+Join a mastermind or growth-focused group for accountability and fresh perspectives.

 Take the first small step today.
 Momentum follows alignment.